DjangoForAll/Django-Course/Level_10/4_Deploying_to_heroku/content/Readme.md

 If you try to view your page now, you'll get an error that says `DisallowedHost at /`, there are two issues here,

-1) Django has a built-in locking mechanism that blocks the request unless they are from a list of allowed hosts, this setting can be found under the `settings.py` file in the `ALLOWED_HOSTS` variable. ( Host is the fully qualified domain name of the website. )
+1) Django has a built-in mechanism that blocks the request unless they are from a list of allowed hosts, this setting can be found under the `settings.py` file in the `ALLOWED_HOSTS` variable. ( Host is the fully qualified domain name of the website. )
 2) Django is explicitly pointing out the error along with stack traces to our code, these pretty error pages are rendered by Django because we have set the `DEBUG` variable in the settings file to `True`.
 This lets Django know that we are in the development environment and that we don't care about security.
 The debug mode should NEVER be turned on in production.

 Let's fix the first issue by finding the `ALLOWED_HOSTS` variable in the settings file and updating it like this